TIBCOSoftware/snappy-examples/README.md

 Using CONNECTION0
 snappy> set spark.sql.shuffle.partitions=7;  -- Set the partitions for spark shuffles low.
-We don't have too much data. snappy> elapsedtime on; -- lets print the time taken for SQL commands
+We don't have too much data. snappy> elapsedtime on; -- lets print the time taken for SQL commands snappy> show members; -- List all the members in the cluster

 -- You can find out if we have the ingested data? snappy> select count(*) from aggrAdImpressions;